 This morning the FCC approved a Public Notice that begins the comment process for the 3550-3650 MHz (3.5 GHz) Citizens Band Radio Service (CBRS).
 The notice officially sets June 25, 2020, as the start date for auctioning of Priority Access Licenses (PALs) in the CBRS band, as Chairman Ajit Pai announced earlier this month.

 The Commission unanimously approved the notice, although Democratic commissioners raised some concerns about a new proposal.
-The notice asks for public comment on an option to allow some auction participants “to bid at a Cellular Market Area [CMA] level in the 172 CMAs that are classified as Metropolitan Statistical Areas and comprise multiple counties,” according to a press release.
+The notice asks for public comment on an option to allow some auction participants “to bid at a Cellular Market Area [CMA] level in the 172 CMAs that are classified as Metropolitan Statistical Areas and comprise multiple counties,” according to a press release (PDF).
 Some worried that opportunities for rural bidders could be narrowed if the Commission allows a choice between county-level and CMA bidding.

 The original CMRS rules the FCC set under former Chairman Tom Wheeler set geographic license areas at the census tract level.
 However, objections from wireless carriers seeking larger service areas led the Commission under Chairman Pai to expand geographic areas in 2018.
 NRTC was one of many rural organizations that negotiated a compromise of county-line borders rather than larger geographic areas in that order.